 Test automation is all the rage these days, but breaking into the role of an automation engineer is challenging, and sometimes it might seem like more trouble than it’s worth.
 When there’s still a clear need for manual testing, what’s the point of you uprooting your current ways just to follow the trend?

 Though going from manual automated testing may seem daunting, it’s about much more than adding a skill to your LinkedIn profile.
-In fact, your future career could depend on your automated testing skills.
+In fact, your future career could depend on your automated testing strategy.

 Why Do I Need Automated Testing?